mkuchak/cloudflare-workers-template/README.md

 # Authenticate with Cloudflare
 npm run credentials

-# Start development mode without globalAsyncIO, globalTimers and globalRandom
+# Start development mode in local environment with globalAsyncIO, globalTimers and globalRandom enabled
 npm run dev:globals

-# Start app to develop in staging mode
+# Start development mode in a production-like environment on Cloudflare
 npm run dev:staging

+# Deploy app on Cloudflare in staging mode
+npm run publish:staging

-# Deploy app in production mode
+# Deploy app on Cloudflare in production mode
 npm run publish

 # Track the logs in production mode